ShortCircuits/shift-server/CONTRIBUTING.md

   -> git commit -m 'message'

+5. Ensure your remote master is up to date:

+  -> git checkout master
+  -> git pull

+6. Go back to your feature branch:

+  -> git checkout branchname

-5. Sync up with latest master before pushing to remote feature branch:
+7. Sync up with latest master before pushing to remote feature branch:

   -> git pull --rebase origin master

-6. Fix any merge conflicts if necessary.
+8. Fix any merge conflicts if necessary.

-7. Push changes to remote feature branch:
+9. Push changes to remote feature branch:

-  -> git push origin feat3
+  -> git push origin branchname

-8. Generate pull request:
+10. Generate pull request on GitHub:

-  -> base: master
+  ensure base: master
-  -> compare: feat3
+  ensure compare: branchname

-9. Fix any issues highlighted by reviewer if necessary.
+11. Fix any issues highlighted by reviewer if necessary.

-10. When everything checks out, reviewer merges pull request to master.
+12. When everything checks out, reviewer merges pull request to master.

-11. When a pull request is merged and closed, delete feat3 branch.
+13. When a pull request is merged and closed, delete branchname branch.